 Occupational Therapy Doctorate

-The following criteria are used for admission:
+The following are required for admission:

 - Introductory Biology (3 semester or 4 quarter credits), Lab required